 Eighteen wetlands, one waterbody, and one stream were delineated within the study area.
-Several delineated wetlands would be disturbed by the implementation of the Proposed Action.
-The Proposed Action will result in approximately 3.808 acres of permanent impacts and 10.374 acres of temporary impacts to tidal waters within Newark Bay.
-In addition, the Proposed Action will result in approximately 2.045 acres of permanent impacts and 5.449 acres of temporary impacts on intertidal and sub-tidal shallow areas of Newark Bay.
+Several delineated wetlands would be disturbed by the implementation of the Proposed Project.
+The Proposed Project will result in approximately 3.808 acres of permanent impacts and 10.374 acres of temporary impacts to tidal waters within Newark Bay.
+In addition, the Proposed Project will result in approximately 2.045 acres of permanent impacts and 5.449 acres of temporary impacts on intertidal and sub-tidal shallow areas of Newark Bay.

-Several delineated freshwater wetlands would also be disturbed by the implementation of the Proposed Action.
+Several delineated freshwater wetlands would also be disturbed by the implementation of the Proposed Project.
 Most are freshwater wetlands, and nearly all are palustrine (non-tidal) features that are dominated by the invasive Phragmites australis.
-Permanent freshwater wetland impacts total 9.118 acres and permanent freshwater (New Jersey-regulated) transition area impacts total 3.910 acres.
-Permanent freshwater wetland impacts can be divided into three categories: (1) wetlands impacted by the footprint of the elevated NB-HCE roadway and the placement of fill to provide "permanent access" underneath the structure for maintenance, inspections, and security, including impacts from viaduct support structures and stormwater basins, (2) wetlands impacted by proposed pier footings that would extend beyond the edge of the permanent access; and (3) wetlands impacted by roadway embankment.
-A total of 10.460 acres of temporary freshwater wetland impacts and 4.062 acres of temporary transition area impacts are anticipated to result from the proposed project.
+Permanent freshwater wetland impacts total 8.957 acres and permanent freshwater (New Jersey-regulated) transition area impacts total 3.910 acres.
+Permanent freshwater wetland impacts can be divided into three categories: (1) wetlands impacted by the footprint of the elevated NB-HCE roadway and the placement of fill to provide "permanent access" underneath the structure for maintenance, inspections, and security, including impacts from viaduct support structures and stormwater basins, (2) wetlands impacted by roadway embankment.
+A total of 10.413 acres of temporary freshwater wetland impacts and 4.062 acres of temporary transition area impacts are anticipated to result from the proposed project.
 All activities considered temporary (to be removed) will be in place for greater than 6 months.
 Temporary activities include construction access, cofferdams for new piers, cofferdams for existing pier removal, cofferdams for the fender system, and the construction trestle (both pilings and shading of wetlands).
 Temporary impacts can be divided into four categories: (1) wetlands impacted by construction staging and access areas, (2) wetlands impacted by the installation and removal of cofferdam sheetpiles around bridge pier footings, and (3) wetlands impacted by NBB construction trestle piles.
 To prevent soil compaction and minimize impacts within freshwater wetlands and transition areas during temporary disturbance, construction pats, timber matting, and/or geotextile fabric would be used, in addition to standard BMPs like using oversized, low-pressure tires.

 Wetlands temporarily disturbed during construction will be restored to their original grade and planted with indigenous wetland vegetation.
 Wetland mitigation will be required for all wetland and open water impacts, and because wetland disturbances are expected to exceed 1 acre, NJDEP would require mitigation for permanent impacts at a minimum of a 2:1 ratio.
-Table ES-3 summarizes the anticipated off-site compensatory wetland riparian zone mitigation required to implement the Proposed Action.
+Table ES-3 summarizes the anticipated off-site compensatory wetland riparian zone mitigation required to implement the Proposed Project.